LoopKit/loopdocs/docs/installing.md

 ![Main App ID Change](img/your_id.jpg)

 The next steps are to “sign” the application so that Apple will allow its use on the iPhone.
 You will need to select a “team”.
-If you already have a team from previous XCode projects, you may see teams listed.
+If you already have a team from previous Xcode projects, you may see teams listed.
 Use the dropdown menu to select the appropriate team.
 Make sure you keep the “automatically manage signing” box checked.

-If, however, this is your first time signing an app in XCode, your screen may instead look like the screen to the right.
+If, however, this is your first time signing an app in Xcode, your screen may instead look like the screen to the right.
 In which case, you will need to add a developer account (either free or paid) by clicking on “Add Account”.

 ![Add Developer account](img/add_account.jpg)

-“Add Account” will open the XCode preferences window, as shown below.
+“Add Account” will open the Xcode preferences window, as shown below.
 You will need to sign in with your Apple ID (or create one, if you don’t already have one).

 ![Xcode preferences add account](img/xcode_account.jpg)

-Once you get signed in, your apple ID will appear under the Accounts section as shown below.
-Close that window by pressing the little red circle in the upper left corner, and you will return to the main XCode screen again.
+Once you get signed in, your Apple ID will appear under the Accounts section as shown below.
+Close that window by pressing the little red circle in the upper left corner, and you will return to the main Xcode screen again.

 Note: You may need to close Xcode and restart to see your Apple account for signing to appear in the Signing section.